 - Medication: The first line of action to treat type 2 diabetes is anti-diabetic medications, and/or oral or IV insulin administration.
 Generally, insulin therapy is prescribed for type 1 diabetes.
 However, only medicines will not be able to control your diabetes.
 There are several other attached conditions, which we will discuss further.

-- Quality Sleep: is extremely important to effectively manage diabetes.
+- Quality Sleep: Sleep is extremely important to effectively manage diabetes.
 Reduced sleep or insomnia can result in hormone fluctuations which in turn leads to a spike in the blood glucose levels, leading to weight gain.

 - Regular Examination: If possible, monitor blood glucose levels regularly in order to ensure that everything is under control.
 Medication, stress, physical activity, other illnesses and the foods we eat can all impact our blood glucose levels.